 Leasehold property means you buy a property but don’t have the ownership of the land it’s built on.
-So, when the lease ends, the ownership goes back to the landlord and you have no rights on the property anymore.
+So, when the lease ends, the ownership goes back to the landlord, and you no longer have rights to the property.

 In this type of property, you may have to pay certain charges on a regular basis.
 These charges include service charges, ground rent, etc. Also, the buyer of the leased property does not have the right to make changes to the property and would need permission before doing so.

-In leasehold, the time of lease in mentioned in the contract.
+In leasehold, the time of lease is mentioned in the contract.
 The lease period is generally for 99 years.
 Mostly, the business acquires leasehold property.
-One can renew a lease after the duration gets over by making a new agreement.
+After the duration gets over, one can renew a lease by making a new agreement.

-There are four main types of leasehold properties – the estate for years, an estate from period to period, estate at will and estate at sufferings.
+There are four main types of leasehold properties – the estate for years, an estate from period to period, estate at will, and estate at suffering.
 The primary difference between these is the duration of the lease.

-Estate for years means when the specified time has been mentioned in the agreement, whereas estate from period to period is where only the initial date is mentioned and then the lease carry from year to year.
+Estate for years means when the specified time has been mentioned in the agreement, whereas estate from period to period is where only the initial date is mentioned, and then the lease carries from year to year.
 ‘Estate at will’ depends on the relationship between the lessor and lessee.
-The estate at sufferings is when a tenant continues to occupy the property even after the expiry of the lease.
+The estate at suffering is when a tenant continues to occupy the property even after the expiry of the lease.